Inside Out 2’s 21 Easter Eggs & Pixar References Explained

 Riley Andersen in her rainbow shirt in Inside Out

-As Joy narrates Riley’s transition into teenagerdom, there are many pieces of proof flashed across the screen.
+As Joy narrates Riley’s transition into teenhood, sequences of her growing up accompany the voiceover.
 One such clip involves Riley trying to put on a rainbow shirt that is now far too small for her, and illustrates how much taller she is from the first movie.
 Inside Out fans will recognize Riley’s iconic rainbow t-shirt, which she famously wore in the first movie.

 17 A Bing Bong Memorial